New kind of trial aims to speed cancer drug development

 Because any single gene mutation behind a particular cancer can be extremely rare, perhaps affecting as few as 1 or 2 percent of patients, studying one drug at a time is extremely challenging.

-Significantly, it does away with the idea of randomisation, where some patients are given a treatment and others get a “control” substance for comparison - traditionally the gold standard in drug testing.
+Significantly, it does away with the idea of randomization, where some patients are given a treatment and others get a “control” substance for comparison - traditionally the gold standard in drug testing.

-Increasingly, researchers are questioning whether such randomisation makes sense in patients with incurable cancer if a certain treatment is genetically bound to work much better in some people than others.
+Increasingly, researchers are questioning whether such randomization makes sense in patients with incurable cancer if a certain treatment is genetically bound to work much better in some people than others.

 Faster, smaller testing could shave years off the usual drug approval process.
 That also points to lower costs, although firms will be left with small markets from which to recoup investment.